-Virginia’s 2018 abortion statistics are available in various state and national reports, showing that abortions increased from 2017.
-Statistics and Changes in Virginia Abortions, 2017-2018 Abortion Totals and Trends In 2018, there were 16,474 abortions reported in Virginia, up seven percent from the previous year (Fig. 1).
-According to the Centers for […]
+Virginia has released preliminary 2019 and 2020 abortion statistics.
+CLI will publish a summary when additional statistics are available Virginia’s 2018 abortion statistics are available in various state and national reports, showing that abortions increased from 2017.
+Statistics and Changes in Virginia Abortions, 2017-2018 Abortion Totals and Trends In 2018, there […]

 Virginia’s health statistics report for 2016 was published on the website of the Virginia Department of Health in March 2019.
 Health statistics tables for 2014 and 2015 were made available to the Charlotte Lozier Institute upon request.
 Statistics and Changes in Virginia Abortions, 2015-2016 Abortion Totals and Trends In 2016, there were […]